Smaug123/static-site-pipeline/hugo/content/reading-list/index.md

 # Have read

+*   Permutation City, by Greg Egan.
+Cool book!
+It's interesting to think about why I find the core premise implausible, but it certainly seemed novel to me.
+Pretty gripping.
+It seems to pair quite nicely with Robin Hanson's _The Age of Em_, which would be a nonfiction accompaniment.
 *   Building Secure and Reliable Systems, by the Google SRE team.
 This is genuinely a textbook, so it's quite slow going.
 A lot of this is *very* Google-centric, where it's assumed that everything is a microservice and any given query to a service will require hundreds of RPC calls.
 However, the general lessons seem to be valuable.
 *   A Handful of Dust, by Evelyn Waugh.
 Good Lord this is bleak.
 The kind of book which would definitely reward rereading; I feel like I got about a quarter of what was going on, there was so much subtext.
 Oddly a fun read, though!
 *   The Remains of the Day, by Kazuo Ishiguro.
 Short, sweet, and tragic.
 Simple throwaway lines become retrospectively rich in meaning as you read on.
 Spoiler in rot13: gur haeryvnoyr aneengbe tvirf guvf fgenatr frafr bs grafvba guebhtubhg.